Mallorca. Photography by Ken Sparkes

 Founder

-While preserving Geoffrey Bennison’s legacy remains a fundamental tenet, it is Gilly’s influence and curatorial vision that has guided the evolution of the brand, shaping it into being a standard-bearer in world of interiors.
+While honouring Geoffrey Bennison’s legacy is a fundamental tenet, it is Gilly’s influence and vision that has guided the evolution of Bennison Fabrics, shaping it into being a standard-bearer in world of interiors.

 Geoff Newberry